 The program displays a dialog window called “Load” which includes the following message “Enter the index number of the key position to be displayed now”.
 Enter the number you wish to display and confirm your choice by clicking OK.

-A list of all the games which are classified by that key can be created and displayed by clicking the toolbar button icon display list of all games and then searching by ECO, (it will be automatically transferred into the corresponding field of the “Header Search Pattern” window).
+A list of all the games which are classified by that key can be created and displayed by clicking the toolbar button and then searching by ECO, (it will be automatically transferred into the corresponding field of the “Header Search Pattern” window).

 This window also includes a traditional opening description for all ECO codes (see additional description of the “Openings” line).
 Any other search option can also be invoked from the window.